 SLAM Drilling Copper Nickel Sulphide Zones

-October 18 - Miramichi, New Brunswick ?
-SLAM Exploration Ltd. ("SLAM" or the "Company") (TSXV-SXL) is pleased to announce preliminary results from the drilling campaign on its wholly owned Goodwin Project located 35 kilometers south of the Caribou mine and mill complex in the Bathurst Mining Camp ("BMC") of New Brunswick.
+Miramichi, New Brunswick ?
+SLAM Exploration Ltd. ("SLAM" or the "Company") (TSXV-SXL) is pleased to announce preliminary drilling results from holes GW24-06 and GW24-07 on its wholly owned Goodwin Project located 35 kilometers south of the Caribou mine and mill complex in the Bathurst Mining Camp ("BMC") of New Brunswick.

-GW24-04 intersected a 76 meter zone of sulphide mineralization from 14 meters to 92 meters.
-The Company has sawn 87 samples from this hole for shipment to ALS Chemex in Moncton.
+GW24-06 intersected a 47.6 meter zone of sulphide mineralization from 45.45 meters to 93.05 meters.
+The Company has sawn 56 samples from this hole for shipment to ALS Chemex in Moncton.
 This mineralization is similar to the zone in hole GW24-03 that intersected 1.17% copper equivalent over 60.60 meters as reported August 12, 2024.
-Hole GW24-04 is a 40 meter step ahead (northeast) of GW24-03 and drilled on the same section.
+Hole GW24-06 is a 40 meter step-out southeast of GW24-05 as shown on Figure 1.
 The summary log reads as follows:

 |